As IPL put on hold young Jharkhand batsmen Saurabh, Virat support PPL in steel city | Health

 As IPL put on hold young Jharkhand batsmen Saurabh, Virat support PPL in steel city

-Indian Premier League needs no introduction but ever heard of Plasma Premier League (PLL) or Telco Red Panthers?
-It is not ''Where talent meets opportunity'' it believes in 'From warrior to saviour' and has support the state's young cricket talents of the likes of Saurabh Tiwary and Virat Singh.
+Indian Premier League needs no introduction but ever heard of Plasma Premier League (PPL) or Telco Red Panthers?
+It is not ''Where talent meets opportunity'' it believes in 'From warrior to saviour' and has support from state's young cricket talents of the likes of Saurabh Tiwary and Virat Singh.

 So far this PPL has nine teams ranging from Precious Plasma Tigers and Telco Red Panthers to 3S Donators, Helping Hands, Steel City Warriors and Jugsalai Mask.